The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 The Ragdoll cat is a great option for seniors.

-This breed is generally easy to take care of, calm, and affectionate towards its owner.
+This breed is easy to take care of, calm, and affectionate towards its owner.

 For a cat to be happy and cooperative in a nursing home setting, it must be somewhat low-energy and gentle, and the ragdoll breed checks off these boxes.